El Salvador frees three women convicted of abortions

 The three are among at least 17 Salvadoran women activists consider unjustly convicted and imprisoned following obstetric emergencies and who have been at the center of a campaign against El Salvador’s absolute law against abortions.

-Several celebrities — including actors América Ferrera, Mila Jovovich and Katheryn Hahn — last week asked Bukele and El Salvador in general to let the women return home for Christmas.
+Several celebrities — including actors América Ferrera, Milla Jovovich and Kathryn Hahn — last week asked Bukele and El Salvador in general to let the women return home for Christmas.

 “We are grateful that our petitions are being heard and we trust that President Bukele is going to work to achieve freedom for the rest of the innocent women,” said Paula Avila-Guillén, executive director of the Washington-based Women’s Equality Center.